VaheC/Scrappy_1stProject/README.md

 * use "mysql -u root -p" to run mysql, if the database is hosted somewhere else use "mysql -h hostpath -u root -p"
 * install mysql and mysql connector using the following command "pip install mysql mysql-connector-python"
 * use the following commands in mysql: "show databases;", "use books;", "show tables;", "select * from books;"
+* register on "scrapeops.io" to get an api for user agent generation
+* create a new class in middlewares.py and uncomment middlewares in settings to specigfy the new middleware for user agent